Schools Transmission Studies

 This study has taught us how to work together with schools and nurseries caring for younger children in order to do really important research into transmission of acute infection.
 We now plan to adapt the study to check for other infections that people worry are transmitted in classrooms, including COVID-19.

-The research is being done by Imperial College London together with Public Health England.
+The research is being done by Imperial College London together with UK Health Security Agency.
 Scarlet Fever Research is funded by the charity Action Medical Research for children.
 The investigators are Professor Shiranee Sriskandan (Imperial College London), Dr Rebecca Cordery (Public Health England) and Dr Theresa Lamagni (Public Health England).

 For information about data related to our study, please read our Transparency Statement.